Delctor/Matrix_project/README.md

 a function to compute the determinant, other types of vectors and matrices and I need to check that everything works well, I had already implemented most of this but due to the restructuring I have done I must implement it from scratch.
 Maybe when someone sees this I will have already implemented what is missing.
-My ultimate goal is finish this and then start to code the optimization libreary in c++.
+My ultimate goal is finish this and then start to code the optimization library in c++.
 I am thinking of adding multiprocessing so that different types of optimization algorithms can be used at the same time and they communicate by sharing memory or sharing a database like MySql, it would be interesting to see a tpe and a genetic algorithm together.